Microsoft Places

 There could well be objects that aren’t bookable spaces in Places, but are included to depict walls, seating areas, lobbies, and so on, that make up your overall office floorplan.

-*Below is what the desk described in the above code looks like on the floorplan displayed in Places.
-If you’re wondering why the indicated desk is named ‘wkspace1131’ instead of Desk 1131, this will be covered in our forthcoming article that explains how to upload IMDF files into places.
+**This may be the actual name of your room or desk as defined in Microsoft Places, but it could be a ‘placeholder’ name that gets mapped later in the process to what it needs to be.
+Below is what the room described in the above code looks like on the floor plan displayed in Places.
+If you’re wondering why the indicated desk is named ‘The Fishbowl’ instead of ‘MR 01’, this is covered in this article that explains how to correlate and upload IMDF files into places.

-**You will notice that the coordinates of the desk geometry are highly precise and are relative to the anchor longitude and latitude coordinates that correspond to the building.
+***You will notice that the coordinates of the room geometry are highly precise and are in fact relative to the anchor longitude and latitude coordinates that correspond to the building.
 Each decimal place increases the accuracy of the location – 6 decimal places will give you around 10 cm accuracy.

 How are IMDF Files Created?

-As you can imagine, IMDF files can be very large, complex and difficult to troubleshoot – especially if you’re creating them ‘by hand’, but DIY IMDF file creation is possible, and we’ll be writing a blog about how to do this later.
+As you can imagine, IMDF files can be very large, complex and difficult to troubleshoot – especially if you’re creating them ‘by hand’ (DIY IMDF file creation is possible, and we’ll be writing a blog about how to do this later).

-For any requirement that involves multiple floors and multiple office buildings, we recommend you use a dedicated platform or map creation service provider to create your IMDF floor plans.
+For any requirement that involves multiple floors and multiple office buildings, we recommend you use a dedicated platform or floor plan creation service provider to create your IMDF floor plans.

 Generally speaking, these are the steps you’d expect to carry out when creating IMDF files using one of these platforms: